The Beast (Neon Genesis Evangelion): Cultural references

 The scene where Misato talks about air conditioning in a truck with Ritsuko is a reference to Nadia: The Secret of Blue Water, Gainax's previous work, while the sequence in which Eva-01 is bleeding from the skull is similar to a scene from the Getter Robo manga, of which Anno is a fan.
 Moreover, in the scene where Misato dines with Shinji in the apartment the staff used the "Gainax bounce", a fan service that made the breasts of the female characters bounce.
 The city of Tokyo-3 is mentioned in "The Beast" for the first time.
 Its name is a tribute to the spaceship Tokyo III from the movie Sayonara Jupiter (1984).
 The scientific concept of phase space is also mentioned in relation to Sachiel's AT Field during Eva-01's battle.

+Writer Virginie Nebbia compared Eva-01 jump during its fight against Sachiel with one of the attacks of Ultraman Jack.
 Japanese reviewer Akio Nagatomi described the outcome of Eva-01's first battle as "very typical Hideaki Anno", noting how the director used "the exact same flashback/exposition technique" in Gunbuster, when Noriko Takaya in a bath recounts her meeting with Coach Ōta with some differences.
 Dennis Redmond interpreted the last image of the flashback of the battle against Sachiel, in which a close-up of Shinji's eye is visible while the boy screams in terror, as a quotation of "one of the first great video tropes", the close shots of Sally's quivering eye in The Texas Chain Saw Massacre (1974).
+Virginie Nebbia noted how the image of Eva-01's eye resembles female genitalia, and this detail indicates that Evas are organic and linked with feminity.
+Nebbia also compared the Signal Termination Plug, which stops an Eva unit, with the Ultra Cross, a cross-shaped weapon from The Return of Ultraman.